ArtPoon/slides/markdown/mbi3100-gwas.md

 ---

+### Interpreting associations
 # Adjusting for multiple comparisons

 * The key challenge to analyzing GWAS data is that we are running an enormous number of statistical tests!
+  * If our significance level is $\alpha=0.05$ and we run 100 tests, then we can expect 5 of those tests to be significant.

 ---